Why You Keep Choosing the Same Person (With a Different Face)

 Why You Can't Just "Choose Better"

-But here's the truth: You're not choosing with your logical brain.
-You're choosing with your nervous system.
+But it doesn’t work like that.
+You’re not choosing only with your logical mind.
+You’re also choosing with your nervous system.

 When you meet someone new, your nervous system is scanning: